Content

 Dog Achievement Program

 The Nebraska 4-H Dog Achievement Program encourages youth to engage in a variety of companion animal opportunities, events, and contests.
 The program is designed to equip youth with a variety of skills and abilities and prepare them for success in the future.
 The Dog Achievement Program is open to enrolled 4-H members ages 8-18.
-Click here for more information.
+Go to the Dog Achievement Program webpage.

 Dog Showmanship Video Series

 The Dog Showmanship Video Series includes maneuver descriptions, demonstrations, and general information for youth interested in learning more about dog showmanship.
 The short videos are intended to help youth while practicing with their dogs in preparation for 4-H showmanship.
-Click here to to lean more.
+Go to the Youtube Dog Showmanship video series.

 Companion Cat Science

 Companion Cat Science is a self-paced learning opportunity offering educational information about caring for and showing cats.
 The online course is great for middle-school-aged youth but is open to all youth regardless of age who are looking to learn more about cats and the 4-H cat project.
 Companion Cat Science is great resource for anyone interested in caring for or learning about cats in 4-H whether they own one now or not!
-Click here to learn more.
+Go to the Companion Cat Science webpage.

 Companion Rabbit Science

 Companion Rabbit Science is a self-paced learning opportunity offering information about caring for rabbits.
 The online course is great for middle-school-aged youth but is open to all youth regardless of age who are looking to learn more about rabbits and the 4-H rabbit project.
 Companion Rabbit Science is a great resource for anyone interested in caring for or learning about rabbits in 4-H whether they own one now or not!
-Click here for more information.
+Go to the Companion Rabbit Science webpage.